 - Wilderness First Responder or Wilderness First Aid certified

-- Ability to carry 40-50 lb. backpack both on and off trail for extended periods of time, often up to 10-12 hours a day
+- Ability to carry a 40-50 lb. backpack both on and off trail for extended periods of time, sometimes up to 16 hours a day

 - Competency with map and compass navigation